It All Started With a Dream…

-Lowell Kiesel’s wife, Agnes, tremendously helped at the start of the business.
+Lowell Kiesel's wife, Agnes, tremendously helped at the start of the business.
 Not only did she use her sewing machine to wind the pickups, but she also handled a few business aspects, modeled for product photos, and assisted in the creation of the annual catalog.
 “She was a very capable person… She had a good knack to do it,” Lowell Kiesel said in a 2003 interview with NAMM.
 After four years of business, the Kiesels realized that selling through third parties hurt both the company and the consumer due to the upcharge set by the dealers.
 So, due to contractual ties to these parties, the L.C.
-Kiesel Company closed and Carvin was formed.
+Kiesel Company closed, and Carvin was formed.

 A New Start

 Without selling restrictions, the same company under a different name could further operate.
-The product line expanded into instruments of all sorts including double and triple-neck lap steel guitars, electric mandolins, and an electric guitar.
-The direct-to-order business model was established with the introduction of the first full-sized catalog in 1954; Kiesel Guitars still holds this concept at its core via the internet and phone.
+The product line expanded into instruments of all sorts, including double and triple-neck lap steel guitars, electric mandolins, and an electric guitar.
+The direct-to-order business model was established with the introduction of the first full-sized catalog in 1954; Kiesel Guitars still holds this concept at its core via the Internet and phone.

 The Age of the Lap Steel

 Though the L.C.
 Company offered a handful of Hawaiian lap steel guitars, newly-rebranded Carvin sold a wider selection.
 The line saw high-end upgrades such as sculpted bodies and ornate inlays.
 The instruments ranged from $28.90 to the fully-loaded quad-neck guitars at $219.00.
-The Hawaiian lap steel stole the scene until the mid-60 until they were finally phased out in the 70s in favor of the modern electric guitar.
+The Hawaiian lap steel stole the scene until the mid-60s when they were finally phased out in the 70s in favor of the modern electric guitar.

 As Carvin neared its 25th anniversary, there was a drastic change in the guitar shop.
-Lowell and Agnes Kiesel’s son Mark Kiesel, a 20-year old draftsman, learned of the planned closure of the guitar and bass division at Carvin.
+Lowell and Agnes Kiesel's son Mark Kiesel, a 20-year-old draftsman, learned of the planned closure of the guitar and bass division at Carvin.
 Adamant to save instrument production, Mark Kiesel left his job and took over the department.
 Under his leadership, guitar production and design kept up with the preferences of the 70s; the demand for the electric guitar soared to an all-time high, leaving no place for the Hawaiian lap steel at Carvin.
 So, the instrument that had defined the manufacturer for decades slowly fell from the limelight.